Hannover Medical School (MHH)

 - Ultrasound Doppler scanning in one-dimensional mode

-- CT without contrast enhancement
+- CT scan without contrast enhancement

 - Single photon emission computed tomography (SPECT)

 - Therapy with the use of radioactive isotopes

 - PSMA therapy for metastatic prostate cancer